Matterhorn & Toblerone: History, Logo, Photo Ops

 Toblerone Logo on the chocolate bar

-There is a lot of mystery and speculation surrounding the Toblerone logo for various reasons.
+There is a lot of mystery and speculation surrounding the Toblerone logo for a variety of reasons.

-First, there is a hidden symbol inside the mountain on the logo.
-If you look closely at the image above you will see a white bear.
-This is a homage to Bern, Toblerone’s home which has the symbol of the bear in its cantonal flag as well as a long history with bears in the city.
+First, the logo had a hidden symbol inside the mountain.
+If you look closely at the image above, you will see a white bear.
+This is an homage to Bern, Toblerone’s home, which has the bear symbol in its cantonal flag and a long history with bears in the city.

 The Matterhorn & Toblerone